 I loved my combat boots – I bought them used from a guy at a local flea market.
 He told me they walked on Nazi soil, which only added to their badass-ness.
 Whether it was true or not, I didn’t care.
 When I wore them, I felt like I was invincible.

-Another footwear choice of Punk Rockers were Chuck Taylor All-Star Converse.
-They were cheap back in the 80’s (around $15 a pair) and a classic.
-Popular colors for Punks were black, white and red.
-I owned one of each, as well as their flip down neon orange and yellow ones in the late 1980’s – they went well with my neon logo PiL concert t-shirt.
+Another footwear choice of Old School Punks was Chuck Taylor’s All-Star Converse.
+They were cheap back in the ’80s (around $15 a pair compared to $60 today) and a classic.
+Popular colors for Punks were black, white, and red.
+I owned one of each, as well as their flip-down neon orange and yellow ones in the late 1980s – they went well with my neon logo PiL concert t-shirt.

 Chuck’s that were well-worn were the best.
 Everyone I know always wore theirs until the soles had holes and the fabric started to fray.
 We even went as far as to use duct tape to mend our precious Chuck’s.
 They were well-loved and breaking in a new pair was sometimes infuriating, so we did our best to delay the agony.